rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

  cookie=0x0, duration=135692.072s, table=0, n_packets=0, n_bytes=0, priority=250,ip,in_port=2,nw_dst=224.0.0.0/4 actions=drop
 ```

-Furthermore you needed to check the vSwitches of OVS (br0) to check the ports, vxlans (even we only used vxlan0 in Openshift), and the tun0 among others:
+Furthermore you needed to check the vSwitches of OVS (br0) to check the ports, vxlans (even we only used vxlan0 in OpenShift), and the tun0 among others:

 ```
 # ovs-ofctl show -O OpenFlow13 br0